Same-sex marriage: Contemporary

-The first same-sex couple to be married legally in modern times were Michael McConnell and Jack Baker in 1971, in Hennepin County, Minnesota.
+Michael McConnell and Jack Baker are the first same sex couple in modern recorded history known to obtain a marriage license, have their marriage solemnized, which occurred on September 3, 1971, in Minnesota, and have it legally recognized by any form of government.
 Historians variously trace the beginning of the modern movement in support of same-sex marriage to anywhere from around the 1980s to the 1990s.
-In the United States, same-sex marriage became an official request of gay rights movement after the Second National March on Washington for Lesbian and Gay Rights in 1987.
+During the 1980s in the United States, the AIDS epidemic led to increased attention on the legal aspects of same-sex relationships.
+Andrew Sullivan made the first case for same sex marriage in a major American journal in 1989, published in The New Republic.

 In 1989, Denmark became the first country to legally recognize a relationship for same-sex couples, establishing registered partnerships, which gave those in same-sex relationships "most rights of married heterosexuals, but not the right to adopt or obtain joint custody of a child".
 In 2001, the continental Netherlands became the first country to broaden marriage laws to include same-sex couples.
-Since then, same-sex marriage has been established by law in 33 other countries, including most of the Americas and Western Europe.
-Yet its spread has been uneven — South Africa is the only country in Africa to take the step; Taiwan is the only one in Asia.
+Since then, same-sex marriage has been established by law in 38 other countries, including most of the Americas and Western Europe.
+Yet its spread has been uneven — South Africa is the only country in Africa to take the step; Taiwan and Thailand are the only ones in Asia.

 Timeline

-The summary table below lists in chronological order the sovereign states (United Nations member states plus Taiwan) that have legalized same-sex marriage.
-As of 2023, 34 states have legalized.
+The summary table below lists in chronological order the sovereign states (the United Nations member states and Taiwan) that have legalized same-sex marriage.
+As of 2025, 38 states have legalized in some capacity.

-Dates are when marriages between same-sex couples began to be officially certified.
+Dates are when marriages between same-sex couples began to be officially certified, or when local laws were passed if marriages were already legal under higher authority.